 The newly-formed Barnet and Southgate College inherited a 2010 SharePoint intranet, which had gained traction across the merged college as a way to share content and documents, particularly with staff spread across many campuses.

-One of the key objectives of the IT department was to make the SharePoint intranet available to users outside of the college, so staff could work from home and on mobile devices, but only if documents could be secured and performance improved.
-The 2010 environment was using a single front end server, connected to a single database server.
+One of the key objectives was to make the SharePoint intranet available to users outside of the College, so staff could work from home and on mobile devices, but only if documents could be secured and performance improved.
+The 2010 environment was using a single front-end server, connected to a single database server.
 It had a number of performance and configuration issues, mostly caused by its migration from one active directory environment to another.

 While SharePoint was the desired platform, due to its familiarity with staff and integration with Office, it was clear the 2010 system as it stood could not deliver the required availability or scale needed for a system that was intended to be the backbone of the college’s staff collaboration efforts.

 Security was also a major concern.
 A lot of the intranet content pertained to highly confidential student and staff records, which requires the highest levels of data protection.
 While SharePoint was only accessible from the tightly-controlled campus PCs, the standard SharePoint platform security, operating procedures and good IT security practice were enough to ensure document security.
 Opening up the intranet to logins from devices off-campus, over the internet, represented a whole new set of challenges, that required guaranteed levels of security, regardless of how the document was treated.